kirillshevch/vandal/README.md

 # Vandal

-A small gem that help deleting an ActiveRecord instance or collection with associations (skipping callbacks or validations)
+A small gem that help to *delete an ActiveRecord instance or collection with associations* (skipping callbacks or validations)

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile and then execute `bundle install`

 ```ruby
 gem 'vandal'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install vandal

 ## Usage